GowthamS2021/TNG---Branch-Predictors-for-SAT-Solvers/README.md

 # TNG Branch Predictors for SAT Solvers
 Team TNG's repository for SAT Solvers

-The folder champsim has the champsim appilications with all the changes that we have done in the project.
+The folder champsim has the champsim applications with all the changes that we have done in the project.

 # Code
 The code for the LTAGE branch predictor is in LTAGE.bpred in the branch subfolder of champsim.